-ALLEGED MISCONDUCT: MAJOR GENERAL FRANK J. PADILLA UNITED STATES AIR FORCE FORMER COMMANDER, 10TH AIR FORCE UNREDACTED ROI "The enclosed elecument(s) is (are) the property of the Department of Defense, Office of Inspector General.
-Release or disclosure of the contents is prohibited by DOD Directive 5106.1.
-Contents may be disclosed only or the ensurance of the efficial dubles require access hereto.
+ALLEGED MISCONDUCT: MAJOR GENERAL FRANK J. PADILLA UNITED STATES AIR FORCE FORMER COMMANDER, 10TH AIR FORCE UNREDACTED_ROI Warning "The enclosed document(s) is (are) the property of the Department of Defense.
+Office of Inspector General.
+Release on disclosure of the contents is promoted by DOD Directive 5106.1.
+Contents may be disclosed only to persons whose official duties require access hereto.
 Contents cannot be released outside the Defense Department without the approval of the Department of Defense, Office of Inspector General."
-FOR OFFICIAL USE ONLY ALLEGED MISCONDUCT MAJOR GENERAL FRANK J. PADILLA U.S. AIR FORCE RESERVE FORMER COMMANDER 10th AIR FORCE NAVAL AIR STATION JOINT RESERVE BASE FORT WORTH, TEXAS I. INTRODUCTION AND SUMMARY We initiated the investigation to address allegations that while serving as Commander, 10th Air Force, Major General (Maj Gen) Padilla: Improperly appointed his Inspector General (IG) as the Investigating Officer (IO) in a Commander-Directed Investigation (CDI), in violation of Air Force Instruction (AFI) 90-301, "Inspector General Complaints"; and States Air Force Reserve (USAFR), served as the IG for the Headquarters, 10th Air Force.
-On May 17, 2010, Maj Gen Padilla appointed her to conduct a CDI into allegations made against 306th Rescue Squadron (RQS).
+ALLEGED MISCONDUCT MAJOR GENERAL FRANK J. PADILLA U.S. AIR FORCE RESERVE FORMER COMMANDER 10th AIR FORCE NAVAL AIR STATION JOINT RESERVE BASE FORT WORTH, TEXAS I. INTRODUCTION AND SUMMARY We initiated the investigation to address allegations that while serving as Commander, 10th Air Force, Major General (Maj Gen) Padilla: - Improperly appointed his Inspector General (IG) as the Investigating Officer (IO) in a Commander-Directed Investigation (CDI), in violation of Air Force Instruction (AFI) 90-301, "Inspector General Complaints"; and - (b)(6) (b)(7)(C) ● We substantiated the first allegation.
+We conclude Maj Gen Padilla improperly appointed his IG as the IO in a CDI.
+We found that ^{(D)(6), (D)(7)(C)}, United States Air Force Reserve (USAFR), served as the IG for the Headquarters, 10th Air Force.
+On May 17, 2010, Maj Gen Padilla appointed her to conduct a CDI into allegations made against (D)(6), (D)(7)(C) 306th Rescue Squadron (RQS).
 The AFI 90-301 in effect at that time prohibited commanders from using IGs and their staff members as IOs for CDIs.
 Accordingly, we determined Maj Gen Padilla violated the prohibition in AFI 90-301.
-We did not substantiate the second allegation.
-(AFI) 90-301, "Inspector General Complaints"; and Appointed his IG as the IO in a CDI.
-We found that (a) (a) (b) (7) (c) (c) (d) (d) (d) (d) (d) (d) (d) (d) (d) (d (b)(6) (b)(7)(C) May 17, 2010, Maj Gen Padilla appointed her to conduct a CDI into allegations made against 306th Rescue Squadron (RQS).
-The AFI 90-301 in effect at that time prohibited commanders from using IGs and their staff members as IOs for CDIs.
-Accordingly, we determined Maj Gen Padilla violated the prohibition in AFI 90-301.
-We did not substantiate the second allegation. appointed his IG as the IO in a CDI.
-We found that (b) (6), (b) (7)(c), (c) (d), (d) (d), (d) (d), (e) effect at that time prohibited commanders from using IGs and their staff members as IOs for CDIs.
-Accordingly, we determined Maj Gen Padilla violated the prohibition in AFI 90-301.
-We did not substantiate the second allegation.
-(5)(6)(6)(7)(C) May 17, 2010, Maj Gen Padilla appointed her to conduct a CDI into allegations made against We did not substantiate the second allegation. (b)(6)(b)(7)(c) effect at that time prohibited commanders from using IGs and their staff members as IOs for We did not substantiate the second allegation. (b)(6)(b)(7)(c) (b)(6) (b)(7)(C)
+We did not substantiate the second allegation. (b)(6) (b)(7)(c) (b)(6) (b)(7)(C)